MansiPandey-2002/DSA/README.md

 - **Sorting Algorithms**
 - **Stacks**
   - `stack.c`: Implementation of a stack (Creation, Insertion, Deletion, Display) in C.
+- **Queues**
   - `queue.c`: Implementation of a queue (Creation, Insertion, Deletion, Display) in C.
-- **Queues**
 - **Linked List**
   - `linked_list.c`: Implementation of a singly linked list in C.
   - `doubly_linked_list.c`: Implementation of a doubly linked list in C.
   - `circular_linked_list.c`: Implementation of a circular linked list in C.
 - **Binary Search Trees**
+  - `BST.c`: Implementation of a Binary Search Tree (Creation, Insertion, Deletion, Display, Extra Functions) in C.